-In a major advance against the spread of HIV, Namibia has approved the use of Truvada to prevent HIV infection.
+In a major advance against the spread of HIV, Namibia has approved the use of emtricitabine/tenofovir disoproxil fumarate (TDF/FTC) to prevent HIV infection.

-Truvada contains two medicines, tenofovir and emtricitabine, that are used in combination with other antiretroviral medications to treat AIDS.
-When taken daily, Truvada can reduce the risk of sexually transmitted HIV by more than 90%.
+The Namibian Medicines Regulatory Council (NMRC) approved a generic version of the medicine, Ricovir EM®, which is manufactured by Mylan Pharmaceuticals.
+It is used in combination with other antiretroviral medications to treat AIDS.
+When taken daily, it can reduce the risk of sexually transmitted HIV by more than 90%.
 To date, very few African countries have approved the regimen for use as pre-exposure prophylaxis, or PrEP.
 Namibia has a high prevalence of HIV, and it is mainly transmitted through sexual intercourse.
 PrEP is expected to significantly reduce new infections among high-risk groups, including couples where only one partner has HIV, and men and transgender women who have sex with men.

-“Truvada’s quick approval is a good example of the benefit of efficient medicine registration systems.
-Before these streamlined procedures and Pharmadex were introduced, Namibia had to rely on paper based manual process, and there was a huge backlog—it could take years for new medicines to reach the public.
-You may have the best treatment there is, but if it’s not registered, people can’t access it and thus can’t use it,” says Francis Aboagye-Nyame, SIAPS global program director.
+“The new regimen’s quick approval is a good example of the benefit of efficient medicine registration systems.
+Before these streamlined procedures and Pharmadex were introduced, Namibia had to rely on [a] paper-based manual process, and there was a huge backlog—it could take years for new medicines to reach the public.
+You may have the best treatment there is, but if it’s not registered, people can’t access it and thus can’t use it,” says Francis Aboagye-Nyame, SIAPS Global Program Director.

 “The EDT helps informed decisions to be made as to whether the product actually meets the needs of the population it is being used to treat,” Aboagye-Nyame notes.